tateshitah/SiLBALA/README.md

 * x axis is south direction,
 * y axis is down direction,
 * z axis is east direction,
-* angle increases for clockwise for all axis.
+* angle increases for clockwise for all axis
+* original point (0, 0, 0) means the position of android device user.

-(2) screen coordinate:
+(2) display screen coordinate:

  * right-handed coordinate system</li>
  * when the camera directs east without any lean and incline, azimuth, pitch, and roll will be 0 (zero).
  * x axis is direction of moving,
  * y axis is horizontal right direction,
  * z axis is vertical down direction,
  * angle increases for clockwise for all axis.
-The coordinate system should be adjusted for each devices.
+The coordinate system should be adjusted for each devices,
+ * original point (0, 0, 0) means the point of above left corner of the display screen of the android device.

 License
 ------